webdriverio-community/wdio-electron-service/docs/electron-apis/accessing-apis.md

 # Accessing Electron APIs

-The service provides access to Electron APIs from the main process.
-You can do this simply by using the `browser.electron.execute` method in your test suites (see below for an example).
+The service provides access to Electron APIs from the main process using the Chrome DevTools Protocol (CDP).
+You can access these APIs by using the `browser.electron.execute` method in your test suites.

-## Importing main and preload scripts

-If you are using an older version of the service, in order to access the APIs you will have imported the following scripts in your apps before testing:

-- `wdio-electron-service/main` (in the main script)
-- `wdio-electron-service/preload` (in the preload script)

-You can now remove these imports because the IPC bridge is now deprecated.

-The `wdio-electron-service/main` and `wdio-electron-service/preload` scripts will be completely removed in `wdio-electron-service@v9`.

 ## Execute Scripts